 Flu-like symptoms, such as chills, severe tiredness (fatigue), achiness, and fever

 Serious infection if BCG spreads through your body.
-(This is rare, but can happen even many years later.)
+(This is rare but can happen even many years later.)

-Side effects of systemic immunotherapy can include:
+Depending on what type of medicine is used, side effects of systemic immunotherapy can include:

 Skin changes, such as itchy rashes, redness, blistering, cracking, and dryness